 - Sweet potatoes

-Example of a bulletproof dinner: Wild salmon with roasted vegetables && some sweet potato – healthy fats, proteins and targeted carbohydrates for optimal regeneration.
+Example of a bulletproof dinner: Wild salmon with roasted vegetables &and some sweet potato – healthy fats, proteins, and targeted carbohydrates for optimal recovery.

 - Healthy fats are your best friend – about 50–70% of your calories should come from fat.

-- Avoid sources of inflammation – especially sugar, grains and vegetable oils with a high omega-6 content.
+- Avoid sources of inflammation – especially sugar, grains, and vegetable oils high in omega-6.

-- Use intermittent fasting – Ideally, a 16:8 fasting cycle is recommended (16 hours fasting, 8 hours eating).
+- Use intermittent fasting – ideally, a 16:8 fasting cycle (fast for 16 hours, eat for 8 hours).

-However, the high-fat, low-carbohydrate, and low-protein diet is just one of many components of Dave Asprey's longevity routine.
-This ranges from intermittent fasting protocols and the use of biohacking techniques to optimize recovery, to dozens of supplements.
+The high-fat and low-carbohydrate, as well as low-protein diet, is just one of many building blocks of Dave Asprey's longevity routine.
+This ranges from intermittent fasting protocols to the application of biohacking tricks for optimizing recovery, to dozens of supplements.

-All of these are important components on the way to his goal of reaching the 180-year mark.
+All of these are important components on the way to his goal of reaching the age of 180 years.

 - Vitamin D